salemandreus/UpskillLinks/README.md

     https://automatetheboringstuff.com/2e/chapter0/

-    _My review: Easy to understand, comprehensive.
-For programmers and non-programmers
+    _Easy to understand introduction for programmers and non-programmers alike.
-    going through the book helps ensure you have a solid grasp of fundamentals.
+    Going through the book helps ensure you have a solid grasp of fundamentals.
 This book is highly recommended for foundational knowledge._

     Format: **Book**